pfheatwole/thesis/source/canopy_aerodynamics.rst

   (pg308), airfoil sections "typically have a maximum thickness of approximately 12% of the chord and a maximum mean camber of approximately 2% of the chord".
 (I know a NACA 24018 has an 18% thickness, not sure about maximum mean camber; probably more than 2% though.)
-Makes sense that panel methods (that have no restriction on thickness) might have some advantages.
+Makes sense that *surface panel methods* (that have no restriction on thickness) might have some advantages.

 * Flow separation is a viscous effect, so you typically need to go to CFD for good approximations of that.
 In my case, I'm using the viscous-inviscid